-Other attractions to Sivakasi are the Sri Badrakaliamman Temple, the Parasakthi Mariamman Temple, Thiruthangal, Sri Venkatachalapathy, Mariamman Koil, Ayyanar Falls, Muthaliar Oothu, Pilavakkal Dam, Nenmeni, Kullur Sandhai Reervoir and Vembakottai.
+Other attractions to Sivakasi are the Sri Badrakaliamman Temple, the Parasakthi Mariamman Temple, Thiruthangal, Sri Venkatachalapathy, Mariamman Kovil, Ayyanar Falls, Muthaliar Oothu, Pilavakkal Dam, Nenmeni, Kullur Santhai Reservoir and Vembakottai.

 The history of Sivakasi is about 600 years old.
-King Harikesari Parakkirama Pandian, the ruler of Southern Madurai of which Sivakasi was a part, bought a Shiva lingam from Kasi (now Varanasi) to this part of his kingdom.
+King Harikesari Parakrama Pandyan, the ruler of southern Madurai, of which Sivakasi was a part, bought a Shivalingam from Kasi (now Varanasi) to this part of his kingdom.

 Hence, the place sanctified by the Shivalingam from Kasi came to be known by the name of Sivakasi.
 Later King Pandia and King Thirumalai Naicker expanded the famous Shiva temple known as Kasi Viswanatha Swamy.
 Today it has become a famous attraction for tourists and devotees alike.